Table of Contents

 Selective COX-2 Inhibitors

 Selective COX-2 inhibitors, also known as coxibs, selectively inhibit COX-2 as the name implies.
-The gastroprotective prostaglandin-producing COX-1 is not inhibited, which leads to a reduced side effect profile with only rare incidence of gastrointestinal complaints.
+They do not inhibit the gastroprotective prostaglandin-producing COX-1, which leads to a reduced side effect profile with a rare incidence of gastrointestinal complaints.

-Celecoxib (p.o.) and Etoricoxib (p.o.) are available as substances for treating arthrosis and rheumatoid arthritis and parecoxib (IV, i.m.) for treating post-operative pain.
-However, the coxibs are not without side effects: Long-term use thereof may lead to thrombotic cardiovascular events (heart attack or stroke).
-For that reason, the objective should be a low dosage and a brief treatment period.
+Celecoxib (p.o.) and Etoricoxib (p.o.) are used to treat arthrosis and rheumatoid arthritis and parecoxib (IV, i.m.) for treatment of post-operative pain.
+However, long-term use may lead to thrombotic cardiovascular events (heart attack or stroke).
+Therefore, low dosage and a brief treatment period are recommended.

-Selective COX-2 inhibitors should not be administered to patients with oversensitivity toward coxibs or sulfonamides, inflammatory intestinal diseases, CHD, PAD, stroke, cardiac insufficiency, gastroduodenalen ulcers or severe liver and kidney dysfunction.
+Selective COX-2 inhibitors should not be administered to patients with hypersensitivity to coxibs or sulfonamides, inflammatory intestinal diseases, CHD, PAD, stroke, cardiac insufficiency, gastroduodenal ulcers or severe liver and kidney dysfunction.

 Low-Potency Opioid Analgesics

 Opioids are discussed in more detail in the article ‘Anesthesia’.
 However, a brief overview of the low-potency opioids is provided below.

 The low-potency opioids tilidine, dihydrocodeine, codeine, and tramadol are designed to alleviate moderately severe to severe pain.
 Compared to the reference substance morphine, they are less effective and have a lower analgesic (relative) potency (RP < 1).